footings/footings/docs/special_objects.rst

 Special Objects
 ===============

-Two special objects exist within the footings framework that were created to assist in building models.
+Special objects exist within the footings framework that were created to assist in building models.
 They are -

 - DispatchFunction
-- LoadedFunction

-These can be created with their representative factory functions - *dispatch_function* and *loaded_function*.
+These can be created with their representative factory functions - *dispatch_function*.

 DispatchFunction
 ----------------